Separatist (band): History

 Separatist began in 2003 in Hobart, Tasmania, Australia as a full band consisting of Sam "Disho" Dishington on vocals, James Brady and Dave Gilbert on guitars, Luke Ranson on bass and Matt Carter on drums.
 The band released a full-length album in 2008, titled The Motionless Apocalypse.
 In April 2011, the band split up.
-The band disbanded after Disho removed Dave Gilbert and James Brady from the lineup, and subsequently lost what would have been their second album to a computer malfunction.
+Dave Gilbert left the band, and James Brady was later removed, following personal disagreements with Disho.
+The band subsequently lost what would have been their second album to a computer malfunction and disbanded.
 Disho left the band and the band broke up shortly afterwards.

 In 2014, Disho took up the mantle of Separatist but as a solo project, with him recording all vocals, bass, and guitar and programming all the drums.
 After Disho took control of the project, he released a double album, under the titles Closure and Motionless.
 The albums' profits were donated to the A21 Campaign, a campaign to support the war against human trafficking.
 The songs were all original compositions from their original second album.
 Disho is currently working on a band called Departe, with a former member of the band, which is now signed to Season of Mist.

-Musical style

-Several sites have described the band as being able to create fans for itself instantly.
-According to the Metal Injection, the band is a wonder in musical talent.
-Here is their full quote:

-No Clean Singing also expressed a love for the band, stating: